poetic/migrate-xml-plugin/README.md

    ![alt text](https://raw.githubusercontent.com/poetic/migrate-xml-plugin/development/README%20Screenshots/xpath%20screenshot.png?token=AL2ATDMwCixL2gsepmc7E-5Qhue3Lj61ks5XQ4BIwA%3D%3D "")

    * Refer to the 1 above.
 The key is the original source element name of the value we want to migrate.
    * Refer to the 2 above.
 The value is the xpath to the content we want to migrate.
 Map out the xpath from the path from base_query above.
 Make sure to replace '/' with '.'.
 This will be used as the NEW source element name.
      - attribute/other/sidekick as attribute.other.sidekick

-9. source: key is the unqie identifier attached to each migrated content.
+9. source: key is the unique identifier attached to each migrated content.
 Insert the NEW source element name here.
 Each configuration is allowed to have up to two keys.
 Keys cannot be changed when the configuration is updated.
 10. process: type: default_value is the drupal machine name of the entity the configuration is migrating to.
 Our content name for this is superhero.
 11. Under process, list out the fields that needs to be populated through migration.
 The key is the machine field name of the node and the value is the NEW element source name from the value we want to access.
-Please refer to number 8 for the NEW element source names.
+Please refer to number 8 for the NEW element source names. *MAKE SURE THEY ARE ALL LOWERCASE!!!!! ********
-12. destination: plugin configurs the entity type.
-We will use entity:node for this exmaple since our entity is a node (content type).
+12. destination: plugin configures the entity type.
+We will use entity:node for this example since our entity is a node (content type).

 If you followed these steps, your configuration form should look like this: